-It was my last semester in college, and I wanted to re-take “Intro to Creative Writing” because I had gotten a C- in it the first time and I couldn’t allow that on my permanent record.
-It’s hard to imagine caring about such things in retrospect, but in the early aughts I had it in mind to go all the way to my English PhD, and what kind of doctor of literature would have gotten a C- in a fucking beginners creative writing class- where the girls write about boys they’re fucking who don’t want to date them and the boys write about girls they like from afar- who are sometimes sitting in the very same class.
+It was my last semester in college, and I wanted to re-take “Intro to Creative Writing” because I had gotten a C- in it the first time around and I couldn’t allow that on my permanent record.
+It’s hard to imagine caring about such things in retrospect, but in the early aughts I had it in mind to go all the way to my English PhD, and what kind of doctor of literature would have gotten a C- in fucking Intro to Creative Writing– where the girls write about boys they’re fucking who don’t want to date them and the boys write about girls they like from afar- who are sometimes sitting in the very same class.

 “‘Cause we came here to set this party off right, let’s bounce tonight.
 And if they don’t let us in through the front, we’ll come through the side.”

-She had me drive her to her mother’s apartment so she could steal money; behavior I never endorsed outright,but I’d be lying if I said I wasn’t complacent; an accomplice, if we ever got arrested, which we wouldn’t, her mother was a dingbat.
+Marisa had me drive her to her mother’s apartment so she could steal money; behavior I never endorsed outright,but I’d be lying if I said I wasn’t complacent; an accomplice, if we were to be arrested, which we wouldn’t be, her mother was a dingbat.
 She’d keep loose cash in the drawer next to her bed, and every few weeks Marisa would dip into it like a broken ATM.
 Hundreds of dollars missing; thousands over time.
-Her mother had alimony coming in from Marisa’s lawyer father- when shit hits the fan, everyone’s a thief.
+Her mother had alimony coming in from Marisa’s lawyer father- when shit hits the fan, everyone becomes a thief.

-She’d take enough to get a half-ounce from our dealer and have some left over to go out to dinner with.
+She’d take enough to get a half-ounce from our dealer and have some left over to pick up dinner.
 Sitting next to a Family Dollar listening to “Waiting for the Man.”
-He’d text you that he was “just pulling in to the parking lot” and show up an hour later- he knew you weren’t going anywhere.
-First thing you learn is that you always have to wait…
+He’d text that he was “just pulling in to the parking lot” and show up an hour later- he knew you weren’t going anywhere.

-Brought a bagel sandwich and bag of chips back with me- the indie label, kettle-cooked kind that you pay a dollar more for but is more heavily saturated in a higher quality oil- saffron, which is less likely to cause heart disease; something I can only appreciate in retrospect.
+Brought a bagel sandwich and bag of chips back with me- the indie label, kettle-cooked kind that you pay a dollar more for and is more heavily saturated in a higher quality oil- safflower, which is less likely to cause heart disease; something I can only appreciate in retrospect.